-The Turing Test has been criticized, in particular because the nature of the questioning must be limited in order for a computer to exhibit human-like intelligence.
-For example, a computer might score high when the questioner formulates the queries so they have "Yes" or "No" answers and pertain to a narrow field of knowledge, such as mathematical number theory.
-If response to questions of a broad-based, conversational nature, however, a computer would not be expected to perform like a human being.
-This is especially true if the subject is emotionally charged or socially sensitive.
+The Turing Test has been criticized over the years, in particular because historically, the nature of the questioning had to be limited in order for a computer to exhibit human-like intelligence.
+For many years, a computer might only score high if the questioner formulated the queries so they had "Yes" or "No" answers or pertained to a narrow field of knowledge.
+When questions were open-ended and required conversational answers, it was less likely that the computer program could successfully fool the questioner.